nimblehq/infrastructure-templates/README.md

 # Nimble Infrastructure Template

-An infrastructure template for web applications, and powered by Terraform.
+An infrastructure template for web applications powered by Terraform.

 **Supported cloud:** AWS.
-We are looking for contributions to implement support for GCP, Heroku and Azure!
+We are looking for contributions to implement support for GCP, Heroku, and Azure!

 **Supported flavors:**
 - A `Basic` flavor is in the plan, but not available yet